SS2803/Digit-Detection/README.md

 # Digit-Detection
-Detecting of handwritten digits written in different styles.
+Detecting of handwritten digits written in different styles and making predictions